 Caitlin McCarthy's writing has collectively won awards and nominations in over 60 international film festival screenplay competitions and labs, most notably:

-- WONDER DRUG: 2017 Bitch List honoree.
-The Black List's Real Time Top List (December 2013).
-Top 10% of all entries (7,197 total) for the 2012 Academy of Motion Picture Arts and Science's Nicholl Fellowship.
+- WONDER DRUG: Semifinals in 2017 Academy Nicholl Fellowships in Screenwriting (one of only 151 entries to advance from the Quarterfinal Round, with 7,102 scripts entered).
+2017 Bitch List honoree.
 Selected as an Alfred P. Sloan Foundation script for the Hamptons Screenwriters Lab and chosen for a live staged reading of select scenes at the 15th Annual Hamptons International Film Festival, sponsored by the Sloan Foundation.
 Reading starred Steve Guttenberg (THREE MEN AND A BABY) and Alysia Reiner (SIDEWAYS).
 Also winner of "Most Likely To Be Produced" Screenplay Award at the Action on Film International Film Festival.

 - RESISTANCE: Accepted into the exclusive Squaw Valley Screenwriters Program, which is made possible with a grant from the National Endowment for the Arts, and the Academy Foundation of the Academy of Motion Picture Arts and Sciences.
 The intensive week-long program focuses on work in progress and individual attention by award-winning writers and writer/directors.
 The goal is to bring the screenplays closer to production.